 Jose Cuervo has also created an innovative campaign to show its history via augmented reality technology.
 As a part of a company’s marketing strategy, Jose Cuervo’s informational AR mobile app turns its tequila bottle into an interactive advertisement.

 History in a Bottle with Jose Cuervo’s AR App

 “History in a Bottle” is created to tell the brand’s story.
 Just hover over a bottle, and it will turn into the bar, Cuervo distillery, and even an erupting volcano that enriched the soil for the fruitful agave trees (of which Tequila Cuervo is 100% made).

 The largest Romanian home beer brand launched an AR-based mobile app that combines entertaining and navigation features: from 3D animated bear to a guiding pub locator that can take you to the nearest bar serving Ursus.

 The fascinating part of the AR app includes a Beer Balloon game and a few other features with the animated 3D bear.
 Clinking with the logo bear of the brand, the augmented reality app allows taking a picture and immediately sharing it on Facebook.
 If you point the camera at the beer bottle’s neck, the animated 3D bear will turn around and “open” your bottle.

 You can also use the Pub Navigator function, which will direct you to any Romanian pub in your area (inside of the country).
 In the meantime, its informational aspect provides consumers with a brief description of the Ursus beer.

 19 Crimes by Treasury Wine Estates

 One of the world leaders in wine, the Treasury Wine Estates brought to life characters on the Australian 19 Crimes wine brand’s bottles.
 The easy-to-use augmented reality technology enables animation of the labels and prompt characters to share their story in unique monologues.

-To reach the young male target group and attract audience’ attention, the company launched a strong social media campaign.
+To reach the young male target group and attract the audience’ attention, the company launched a strong social media campaign.